 Despite the deprivations of the camps, Between Shades of Gray is also a teenage romance, as Lina first befriends an older boy named Andrius, then rejects him as a spy and traitor, and eventually comes to understand and love him.
 The story escapes the drudgery of camp life with flashbacks to Lina’s carefree youth, scenes that will feel familiar to contemporary teens despite vast differences of time and place.

 Lina’s fascination with Edvard Munch allows bits of the artist’s life and work to appear throughout the book.
 As Lina furiously sketches scenes of camp life, the artist becomes more than his famous existential painting, The Scream.
 Readers look over Lina’s shoulder to a face emerging on scrounged paper, her fury expressed in four small text boxes that conclude: “I thought of Munch and his theory that pain, love, and despair were links in an endless chain.”

 While the story is not one that can possibly reach a “happy” ending, it does allow satisfying resolution for some — if not all — of its characters.
 In a two-page author’s note at the end, Sepetys herself, drawn documentary style, speaks directly to readers from her library.
 She addresses the reality of the Baltic peoples deported by Stalin and reveals that one of the book’s characters — among the many good, bad, and in-between — was an actual person realistically portrayed.
-She explains that for surviving families, even referring to an imprisoned person remained a dangerous crime in the Balkans for decades after World War II.
+She explains that for surviving families, even referring to an imprisoned person remained a dangerous crime in the Baltics for decades after World War II.